Discord4J/Discord4J/docs/Using-the-BOM.md

 }
 ```

-And finally, add the dependency as normal, without needing to specify the version:
+Finally, add the dependency as normal, without needing to specify the version:

 ```groovy
 dependencies {